binerogroup/documentation/_sources/networking/site-to-site-vpn/adding-routing-for-vpn.rst.txt

 Routing in router
 -----------------

 Please see our section on static routing available :doc:`here <../router/static-routing>`.

-The **Destination CIDR** field is in this case the remote subnet (the network on the other side of the tunnel). **Next Hop** is aforementioned gateway, the local IP of the instance running the VPN (or ``local_gw_ip`` in the output of creation).
+The **Destination CIDR** field is in this case the remote subnet (the network on the other side of the tunnel). **Next Hop** is the local IP of the instance running the VPN (``local_gw_ip`` in the output when you created the VPN).

 .. note::

-   A third option, in cases where only a few instances should have access and that is managing the routing manually on the instances using whichever method is available from your operating system.
+   A third option, in cases where only a few instances should have access and that is managing the routing manually on the instances by using whichever method is available in your operating system.

-   We don't recommend this approach as it does not provide a clear benefit and makes it more difficult to maintain.
+   We don't recommend this approach as it doesn't provide a clear benefit and makes it more difficult to maintain.